 Does a virus leave children hungry?
 How COVID-19 is causing child food insecurity for millions

 Child food insecurity - lack of steady access to enough, quality food - is already an issue faced by more than 12 million American children on a daily basis, and many millions more around the world.
-With the widespread economic and social impacts of the COVID-19 outbreak, worsening food insecurity is one of the most pressing ways that children living in poverty will be impacted as a result.
+With the widespread economic and social impacts of the COVID-19 outbreak, worsening food insecurity is one of the most pressing ways that children living in poverty will be impacted.

 So what does this look like, what is being done to combat it and how can you help from the safety of your home?